SOMNIVM/STA314-Project/Dinghui_Chen/README.md

 - The last one is the extension of decision tree.
 Therefore we also include it after self-studying.

 # Feature Selection
+- We first did some early data analysis, including the scatter plot in the file EDA_Dinghui_Chen.py
-- We observed the correlation scatterplot of all the numerical variables
+- We observed the correlation scatterplot of all the numerical and categorical variables
-- The selected numerical variables sleep quality, MMSE, Functional Assessment, and ADL.
+- The selected numerical variables based on the correlation are sleep quality, MMSE, Functional Assessment, and ADL.
-- The categorical variable
+- We select categorical variables based on previous researches.

 # Analysis: